 LG Corp. is a holding company engaged in electronics, chemicals, and communications and services businesses globally.
-Under the electronics segment, the company offers home entertainment products, home appliances and air solutions, vehicle components, mobile communications products, B2B products, automobile, TV, mobile, IT, and commercial display products, as well as camera modules, OLED lighting, tape substrates, photomasks, and fabless semiconductors.
+Under the electronics segment, the company offers home entertainment products, home appliances, and air solutions, vehicle components, mobile communications products, B2B products, automobile, TV, mobile, IT, and commercial display products, as well as camera modules, OLED lighting, tape substrates, photomasks, and fabless semiconductors.

 Under the chemicals and communication and services segment, the company offers battery, electronics, and petrochemical industry materials, cosmetics, automobile material parts, architectural decorative materials, and other high-functional materials, telecommunications services, and marketing & advertising services.
-In addition, the company offers IT solutions and services, including strategic consulting, customized system development, and IT services outsourcing, space solutions in construction, leisure, countermeasure preparation, economic analysis, professional sports management services, industrial research and corporate management consulting services, as well as imports and exports of household and textile goods.
+In addition, the company offers IT solutions and services, including strategic consulting, customized system development, and IT service outsourcing, space solutions in construction, leisure, countermeasure preparation, economic analysis, professional sports management services, industrial research, and corporate management consulting services, as well as imports and exports of household and textile goods.

 The company operates through 14 subsidiaries which include: LG Electronics Inc., LG Fuel Cell Systems Korea Inc., Silicon Works Co., Ltd., LG Chem, Ltd., LG Household & Health Care, Ltd., LG Hausys, Ltd., LG MMA Corp., LG Uplus Corp., GIIR Inc., LG INTERNATIONAL CORP., LG CNS Co., Ltd., SERVEONE Co., Ltd., LG Management Development Institute, and LG Sports.